By: Cole Livengood | WV Sports Chat

 The Mountaineers let yet another chance slip away whenever they fell to the Ohio State Buckeyes in a double-overtime thriller in Cleveland.
 West Virginia held a 14-point lead with just under 14 minutes remaining in the game.
 Even after the Buckeyes overcame the deficit, West Virginia had a chance to escape Cleveland with the victory after Honor Huff knocked down a jumpshot with 11 seconds remaining to give the Mountaineers the lead.
 But with 3.6 seconds remaining, Buckeyes guard Bruce Thornton hit the game-winner to give Ohio State the win.

-West Virginia has the advantage in Quad 2 play due to four of its five matchups being at Hope Coliseum, which includes matchups against a K-State squad that already has a Quad 3 loss on its resume.
+West Virginia has the advantage in Quad 2 play due to four of their five matchups being at Hope Coliseum, which includes matchups against a K-State squad that already has a Quad 3 loss on their resume.
 The only road contest in Quad 2 for the Mountaineers is against a Cincinnati squad that already has a Quad 4 loss against Eastern Michigan on its record.

 Just two more games await the Mountaineers in Quad 3, the first of which comes vs Cincinnati in the return of Kerr Kriisa and Sencire Harris to Morgantown.
 West Virginia’s final Quad 3 matchup will be against a Utah team that already has two Quad 3 losses and a Quad 4 loss on its resume.

-Quadrant 4 games will not get you in the tournament, plain and simple; these games are the college basketball equivalent of scheduling an FCS opponent in football to fill that final spot on the schedule.
-West Virginia has luckily not lost a game in this quadrent yet.
+Wins in quadrant 4 games will not get you in the tournament, however, losing them can keep you out.
+These games are the college basketball equivalent of scheduling an FCS or G6 opponent in football to fill that final spot on the schedule.
+West Virginia has luckily not lost a game in this quadrant, but have on more left against Mississippi Valley State on December 22.

-But they didn’t help their case in this quadrent, with two of their matchups being against the two worst programs in the NET rankings in Coppin St and Mississippi Valley State, who WVU plays next week.
-That’s not including Little Rock, which currently ranks as the 14th-worst team.
+West Virginia did not help its case in this quadrent, with two of their matchups being against the two worst programs in the NET rankings in Coppin St and Mississippi Valley State, who WVU plays next week.
+That’s not including Little Rock, who currently ranks in as the 15th worst team.

 Final Thoughts